cedeber/concise-rust-book/src/ch01-04-structs-enums-implementation.md

 ### Error management

 Rust doesn't have exceptions.
-Instead, it has the type the type `Result<T, E>` for recoverable errors and the `panic!` macro that stops execution when the program encounters an unrecoverable error.
+Instead, it has the type `Result<T, E>` for recoverable errors and the `panic!` macro that stops execution when the program encounters an unrecoverable error.

 `Result` is, like `Option`, also an enumeration.
 For `Result<T, E>`, the variants are `Ok<T>` and `Err<E>`.
 The `Ok` variant indicates the operation was successful, and inside `Ok` is the successfully generated value.
 The `Err` variant means the operation failed, and `Err` contains information about how or why the operation failed.